I Tested Every Bikepacking Sleep System So You Don’t Have To

 The Weight and Pack Size Reality

-Hammock system (complete): 2-3 lbs for hammock, suspension, tarp, and underquilt.
-Packs to roughly 8-12 liters.
-The underquilt is non-negotiable unless you’re in tropical conditions—without it, cold air beneath you makes sleep impossible.
+Hammock system (complete): You’re looking at 2-3 lbs total for the hammock, suspension straps, tarp, and underquilt.
+Packs down to roughly 8-12 liters.
+And that underquilt is absolutely non-negotiable unless you’re riding in tropical heat.
+I made the rookie mistake of skipping it once on a spring trip.
+Cold air flowing under you makes real sleep impossible.
+Lesson learned at 2 AM shivering in Vermont.

-Bivy sack: 0.5-1.5 lbs depending on waterproofing and features.
-Packs to 2-4 liters.
-The lightest option but requires sleeping pad (add 0.5-1 lb and 2-4 liters).
+Bivy sack: Just 0.5-1.5 lbs depending on waterproofing and features.
+Packs to a tiny 2-4 liters.
+It’s the lightest option by far, but you still need a sleeping pad underneath (add another 0.5-1 lb and 2-4 liters).
+Still the most compact total package.

-Ultralight tent: 1.5-2.5 lbs for quality one-person shelters.
-Packs to 4-8 liters.
-Includes protection, privacy, and gear storage that other options lack.
+Ultralight tent: Modern one-person shelters run 1.5-2.5 lbs and pack to 4-8 liters.
+What you get in return is protection, privacy, and actual gear storage that the other options simply can’t match.

 Hammocks: The Comfort Champion

-• Rocky, rooty, or sloped ground where tent pitching is difficult
+• Rocky, rooty, or sloped ground that would make tent pitching a nightmare

-• Areas with camping restrictions that prohibit tree attachment
+• Areas with camping rules that prohibit attaching things to trees

 Bivy Sacks: The Minimalist Choice

-A bivy is essentially a waterproof shell around your sleeping bag.
-You sacrifice livability for minimum weight and pack size.
-Bivys work brilliantly in specific conditions and miserably in others.
+A bivy is basically a waterproof shell around your sleeping bag.
+That’s it.
+You’re trading livability for minimum weight and pack size.
+It’s a deal that works brilliantly in specific conditions and makes you absolutely miserable in others.

 Bikepacker on remote trail with minimal gear